-You can manually attach a file (from wherever you have saved it) to a reference in the EN library.
+You can manually attach a file (from wherever you have saved it) to a reference in the EndNote library.

-Select a reference in the EN library - from the top menu click on References - File Attachments - Attach File.
-You can attach a pdf or any other file type including Word doc, Excel spreadsheet, etc.
+Select a reference in the EndNote library.
+From the top menu click on References > File Attachments > Attach File (or Ctrl + Alt + A).
+You can attach a PDF or any other file type including Word doc, Excel spreadsheet, etc.

-The file icon and name of the file will appear in the EN library reference in the File Attachments field.
-These files are stored with your EN library in the .data file that forms part of your EN library - see video on the importance of the .data file
+The file icon and name of the file will appear in the EndNote library reference in the File Attachments field.
+These files are stored with your EndNote library in the .data file that forms part of your EndNote library - see video on the importance of the .data file

 Note: Use the Figure field to attach a graphic picture or file that you want to insert individually into a Word document using Cite While You Write.
 You can attach more than 1 file to any of the references (attach file) but you can only attach 1 figure to each reference (attach figure).